All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The view in June 2010

-Very little has changed in Piazza Farnese since Vasi's time: the façade of the palace was carefully restored in the late 1990s: you may wish to see it before the restoration.
+Very little has changed in Piazza Farnese since Vasi's time: the façade of the palace was carefully restored in the late 1990s and again in the 2020s: you may wish to see it before the first restoration.

 Palazzo Farnese is leased to France until 2035 and it houses the French